RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

     >>>

 The ``>>>`` is called the **Python prompt**.
 The interpreter uses the prompt to indicate that it is ready for instructions.
-We typed ``2 + 3``, and the interpreter evaluated our expression, and replied ``5``, and on the next line it gave a new prompt, indicating that it is ready for more input.
+We typed ``2 + 3``.
+The interpreter evaluated our expression and replied ``5``.
+On the next line it gave a new prompt indicating that it is ready for more input.

 Working directly in the interpreter is convenient for testing short bits of code because you get immediate feedback.
 Think of it as scratch paper used to help you work out problems.
-Anything longer than a few lines should be put into a script.

-Alternatively, you can write an entire program in a file and use the interpreter to execute the contents of the file as a whole.
+Alternatively, you can write an entire program by placing lines of Python instructions in a file and then use the interpreter to execute the contents of the file as a whole.
 Such a file is often referred to as **source code**.
 For example, we used a text editor to create a source code file named ``firstprogram.py`` with the following contents: